Nelofarzabi/User_Management_System/README.md

 ## Acknowledgments

-- Thanks to my mentor [@Snaaimy](https://github.com/Snaaimy)for his valuable feedback and support throughout the development process.
+- Thanks to my mentor [@Snaaimy](https://github.com/Snaaimy) for his valuable feedback and support throughout the development process.
 - A big thank you to the open-source community for the tools and resources that made this project possible.

 ## 📝 License